gpizzutoa/ShopEasy_281481/README.md

 - **Next Steps**:
   - Before delving deeper into outlier analysis, we will first select the most appropriate features for clustering.

-*(Insert box plots for key features to illustrate the presence of outliers and variation)*

 ---